-So I don't think the application documents in cases such as this gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
+So I don't think the application documents in this case gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
 They present a confused, inconsistent, picture.

-Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr S on the merits of transferring his pension to the SIPP and investing in the FPI bond.
-It appears more likely than not that Caledonian proactively suggested to Mr S he transfer his occupational pension and make the FPI investment.
-Mr S had no investment experience and no intention of changing his pension before Caledonian told him he'd be better off doing so.
-Mr S told us Caledonian gave a presentation saying that he would be better off if he transferred and invested his pension, and Caledonian gave illustrations showing how Mr S could benefit by making the transfer and investment.
-Also, Mr S transferred to the same SIPP and made the same investment as many other consumers who Caledonian introduced - the SIPP and investment that Caledonian had told Options it was 'putting' its customers 'into'.
-I don't think Mr S would've transferred his pension to a SIPP or invested it in the FPI bond of his own volition or without a positive recommendation from Caledonian.
+Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr L on the merits of transferring his pension to the SIPP and investing in the FPI bond.
+It appears more likely than not that Caledonian proactively suggested to Mr L he transfer his occupational pension and make the FPI investment.
+Mr L had no investment experience.
+Mr L's representative said Mr L would not have transferred if it weren't for advice from Caledonian.
+Caledonian produced for Mr L an illustration of the benefits he could obtain if he did transfer and invest his pension.
+And Mr L transferred into the same SIPP and made the same investment as many other consumers who Caledonian introduced - the SIPP and investment that Caledonian had told Options it was 'putting' its customers 'into'.
+I don't think Mr L would've invested his pension in a SIPP or in FPI of his own volition or without a positive recommendation from Caledonian.

-So I'm satisfied advice was given to Mr S by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.
+So I'm satisfied advice was given to Mr L by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.